cloudfoundry-attic/cf-openstack-validator/README.md

 * Keystone v2/v3
 * Create an OpenStack project/tenant
+* Create a user with access to the previously created project/tenant (ideally you don't want to run as admin)
 * Create a network
   * Connect the network with a router to your external network
 * Allocate a floating IP